henryjuho/uspopgen/README.md

     zgrep ^# vcf_files/samtools.chrLGE22.raw.snps.indels.vcf.gz | tail -n 25

-Note that different SNP callers will have some differences in the annotations present in the INFO field and differences in the format fields.
+Note that different SNP callers will produce some different annotations in the INFO field and genotype fields.

 Q1.
 What differences do you see between the INFO field of the samtools VCF and the GATK VCF files?